nabicht/SimpleTaskQueue/README.md

 A Task is completed as soon as any on Attempt is completed.
 A Task is not failed until all of its Attempts are failed.

 A Task can have an expected duration.
 This can be set with `duration` upon Task creation.
-If an Attempt is running for more than the expected duration, STQ aggressively assumes that the running of the Attempt has failed.
+If a Runner is executing an Attempt more than the expected duration, STQ aggressively assumes that the running of the Attempt has failed.
 If there are more Attempts left of the Task, then the next Attempt will be queued up and distributed to a Runner.
+This way a Runner error, hung Runner, infrastructure issue, etc. can possibly be overcome and mission critical tasks get another shot at completion.

+Note that this does mean mulitple attempts for Task could end up being completed.
+This is okay and should be acceptable.
+Better to be completed more than once than not completed at all.